-In this lesson we will be making a Simple Stereo Mixer.
-I will also be demonstrating how resistors work by making a paper resistor.
+In this lesson I will be demonstrating how resistors work by making a paper resistor.

 While it is optional, if you want to follow along at home and make a paper resistor you will need:

 (x1) pencil (preferably 6B, but a #2 will work)

 (x1) 6" x 9" envelope (or piece of paper)